sudoforge/archer/README.md

 ### Customizing the build

 Archer subscribes to an *opt-in* philosophy.
-Many of the roles you see in this repository **will not run by default**.
+The roles you see in this repository **will not run by default**.
 Instead, you need to enable them by configuring them for your host machine.
 This is to allow consumers of this project to selectively choose the software and tools their machine is